 Uneven and technical running surfaces demand additional foot protection and stability control to prevent rolled ankles and forefoot sized blisters.
-Your shoes shouldn't be the reason your stop your fun run.
-Trail running shoes generally feature stabilizing materials such as double or triple layers of EVA or open-celled foam, shanks, and/or rock plates.
+Your shoes shouldn't be the reason to stop your fun run.
+Trail running shoes generally feature stabilizing and comfort materials such as double or triple layers of EVA or open-celled foam, shanks, and/or rock plates.
+In addition, stability harnesses or systems prevent the upper from losing its shape, enhancing overall stability.
 This protects the foot from sharp rocks or other potential hazards on the trails.
-Shoes without these features are typically less protective and not the best option for long distances (unless you've trained your foot to withstand these surfaces) These materials are inserted into the midfoot of the shoe to provide better rigidity and comfort.
+Shoes without these features are typically less protective and not the best option for long distances (unless you've trained your foot to withstand these surfaces).
+These materials are inserted into the midfoot of the shoe to provide better rigidity and comfort.

-Encountering sloppy and uneven surfaces including mud, snow, sand, rocks, roots, and more is guaranteed on the trail.
+Encountering sloppy and uneven surfaces including mud, snow, sand, rocks, and roots, are guaranteed to be encountered.
 As a result, trail shoes require better traction to avoid slipping and falling.
 Expect to find a complex tread design and deeper multi-directional lugs.
-These aid in ascending, descending, and traversing trail systems through a variety of terrain.
-Shoes specific for softer surfaces will have longer lugs, spaced further apart for better 'mud shed' abilities.
-While shoes that are more versatile will have more lugs closely spaced together and not quite as long.
+These aid in ascending, descending, and traversing surfaces through a variety of terrain.
+Shoes specific for softer surfaces will have longer lugs that are spaced further apart for better 'mud shed' abilities.
+Shoes that are more versatile will have more lugs closely spaced together and not quite as long.